BitcoinDeveloperNetwork/tutorials/building-a-bitcoin-protocol-cli-using-javascript/index.md

 }
 ```

-We can now utlise these in the data handler when we receive incoming messages from the remote node by updating our `data` event handler as follows.
+We can now utilise these in the data handler when we receive incoming messages from the remote node by updating our `data` event handler as follows.

 ```console
 client.on('data', function(data) {